homebodygym/homebodygym/pages/altcoins/buy-zcash.md

 	</figcaption>
 </figure>

-For more information regarding Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge, Zcash's algorithm and how everything works, check out [Blockgeeks' guide](https://blockgeeks.com/guides/what-is-zcash/){: target="_blank"}
+For more information regarding Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge, Zcash's algorithm and how everything works, check out [Blockgeeks' guide](https://blockgeeks.com/guides/what-is-zcash/){: target="_blank"}.

 ## Should you Buy Zcash?